 The tide gauge records contain the secular signal due to global climatic change and the postglacial land uplift, which cause a long-term trend in the sea-level observations.
-As it is mentioned in the introduction, our focus is the analysis of the variability of decadal sea-level trends over the last century.
+As mentioned in the Introduction, our focus is the analysis of the variability in decadal sea-level trends over the last century.
 Except for the reanalysis and SSHA data sets, the analysis is carried out for the period 1900-2012.

 After selecting the sea-level and climatic data sets with their time ranges, each season is treated separately.
-We computed the 11-year gliding trends for every season (Winter-DJF, Spring-MAM, Summer-JJA and Autumn-SON), requiring at least 80% availability of data for each single gliding trend computation.
-The gliding trend for each 11-year window is estimated through linear regression on time, as described by Equation (1).
+We computed the 11-year gliding trends for every season (winter: DJF, spring: MAM, summer: JJA, and autumn: SON), requiring at least 80 % data availability for each single gliding trend computation.
+The gliding trend for each 11-year window is estimated through linear regression on time, as described by Eq.
+(1).

-15

-$$SL_i = at_i + b$$
+$$SL_i = at_i + b \tag{1}$$

-,

-The term $SL_i$ denotes the observed value of sea-level, $t_i$ is the ith year within the 11-year window, a is the trend of sea-level with respect to time and b is the y-axis intercept.
-We used ordinary-least-squares estimation for the linear regression analyses.
+The term SL_i denotes the observed value of sea level, t_i is the ith year within the 11-year window, a is the trend of sea level with respect to time, and b is the y-axis intercept.
+We used an ordinary-least-squares estimation for the linear regression analyses.

-In the following step, we first applied PCA to the SLP gliding trend time series to capture the leading five principal vectors

-20 of the SLP fields representing most of the variance of the SLP gliding trends in the geographical area between 70°W -40°E and 30°N - 90°N. Afterwards, we conducted a multivariate linear regression analysis with the leading five principal components of the SLP trends as predictors and the tide gauge gliding trends as predictands.
+In the following step, we first applied PCA to the SLP gliding trend time series to capture the leading five principal vectors of the SLP fields representing most of the variance in the SLP gliding trends in the geographical area between 70° W- 40° E and $30-90^{\circ}$ N. Afterwards, we conducted a multivariate linear regression analysis with the leading five principal components of the SLP trends as predictors and the tide gauge gliding trends as predictands.

-A multiple linear regression model is defined in Equation (2).
+A multiple linear regression model is defined in Eq.
+(2).

-$$Y(t) = \beta_0 + \sum{i=1}^{5} \beta_i PCSLP_i(t) + e_j(t),$$ (2)
+$$Y(t) = \beta_0 + \sum{i=1}^{5} \beta_i \text{PCSLP}i(t) + e_j(t)$$ (2)

-- 25 Herein, $PCSLP_i(t)$ are the time series of the ith principal component of SLP-trend and $\beta_i$ are the regression coefficients of the leading principal component.
+Herein, PCSLP{i}(t) represents the time series of the ith principal component of SLP trend and β_i values are the regression coefficients of the leading principal component.
 Y is the time series of gliding trend anomaly for each tide gauge.
-The error term, $e_j(t)$ , is the vector of sea-level trend residuals which cannot be linearly described by the first five principal component vectors of the SLP trends.
-We used those residuals assuming that they contain the variability of sea-level trends not caused by the simultaneous atmospheric (SLP) forcing. - 30 We also tested whether inverting the ordering of computation of the decadal SLP trends and PCA filtering could influence the results of the regression model and estimation of the residuals.
+The error term, $e_j(t)$, is the vector of sea-level trend residuals which cannot be linearly described by the first five principal component vectors of the SLP trends.
+We used those residuals, assuming that they contain the variability in sea-level trends not caused by the simultaneous atmospheric (SLP) forcing.

+We also tested whether inverting the order of computation of the decadal SLP trends and PCA filtering could influence the results of the regression model and the estimation of the residuals.
 The differences obtained were very small.
-A correlation is considered significant when it passes the 95% level under the usual assumptions of normally distributed and temporally uncorrelated variables.
-For this estimation we used the usual t-distribution test.
+A correlation is considered significant when it passes the 95 % level under the usual assumptions of normally distributed and temporally uncorrelated variables.
+For this estimation we used the usual t distribution test.